Kaleo Ching

 Sharing the Maskmaking Journey is designed to assist and inspire, practically and philosophically, those who wish to lead others in the maskmaking process.
 While Faces of Your Soul (North Atlantic Books, 2006) offers, among a range of exploratory endeavors, the experiential process of making a mask, Sharing the Masmaking Journey is a handbook for leading others in this adventure.
 It contains detailed information concerning promotion, planning, written materials, set-up, and supplies, as well as personal explorations to deepen the teacher/facilitator’s inner awareness.
 As is customary with Elise and Kaleo’s books, this manual is not just about the doing of teaching maskmaking but about being a wise and empathic guide.

-Available from Barnes and Noble or Amazon.com
+Available from Amazon.com

 Excerpts from Sharing the Maskmaking Journey